DIKU-EDU/patchwork/README.md

 solutions to other and future assignments.

-They could've been maintained in a private GitHub fork, but GitHub has poor support for this.
-So "patchwork" would be needed elsewhere.
+They could've been maintained in a private GitHub fork, but GitHub has poor support for this — "patchwork" would be needed elsewhere.